KILTprotocol/docs/docs/concepts/03_web3names.md

 This means that a KILT DID can be linked to at most one web3name, and a web3name can be claimed only by one DID.

 Each web3name is globally unique within the KILT space, and is composed of a sequence of a minimum of 3 to a maximum of 32 characters taken from a specific character set to enhance human redability and reduce the chances of *two web3names looking the same, despite being different*.
-The character set include only:
+The character set includes only:
 - *lowercase letters*, from `a` to `z`
 - *digits* from `0` to `9`
 - the symbols `-` and `_`